nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `allocate ri/<room_index> si/<student_index>`

 - Allocates a room to the student person at the specified `room_index` and `student_index`.
-The `room_index` refers to the index number shown in the displayed rooms list, and the `student_index` refers to the index number shown in the displayed students list.
+The `room_index` refers to the index number shown in the displayed rooms list, and the `student_index` refers to the index number shown in the displayed student list.
 Both indices **must be positive integers** 1, 2, 3, …​
 - Both the student and the room must be unallocated when this command is run.
 Otherwise, an error message is displayed accordingly.

 Examples: